Servant786/100-days-of-code-challenge/README.md

 **Thoughts:** Can't wait to get indepth in Python.

 **Link to work:** Not sure how to link the project yet. not going to lie either haven't gotten around to even trying.

+### Day 8:  27 December 2020 at 11:24pm South African Time

+**Today's Progress**: Day 8: Started 100 Days of Code - The Complete Python Pro Bootcamp 2021, Started with Day 2, got about half way through the content.

+**Thoughts:** Really excited about the course and the training.

+**Link to work:** Not sure how to link the project yet. not going to lie either haven't gotten around to even trying.

+### Day 9:  28 December 2020 at 11:55pm South African Time

+**Today's Progress**: Day 9 of 100DaysOfCode: Just completed Day 2 of the 100DaysOfCode with Python, damn didn't realise the time 11:52pm and I'm still awake.
+I have to now force myself to sleepCrying face.
+But I was having loads of fun coding.
+Can't believe I said that.
+Thanks @angelayu

+**Thoughts:** Thanks @angelayu

+**Link to work:** Not sure how to link the project yet. not going to lie either haven't gotten around to even trying.